min2ha/ukwa-site/content/target/40117/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Mike Powell on Facebook (Liberal Democrats candidate for Pontypridd)

 Mike Powell is the Liberal Democrats candidate for Pontypridd at the 2016 National Assembly Election.